Calayan rail: Taxonomy

+It was initially discovered by Carmela Espanola during fieldworlk in the area.
+The formal description as a species new to science appeared in the journal Forktail (Allen et al. 2004).

 Prior to 2022, it was classified in the genus Gallirallus.
 Following studies in 2012 and 2013, all recent species in the genus Gallirallus aside from the Calayan rail and the weka of New Zealand were moved to the genus Hypotaenidia.
 Following this, the Calayan rail and the weka were considered the two extant species of the genus Gallirallus.
 However, a 2021 phylogenetic study found the Calayan rail to be basal to the species classified in Habroptila, Eulabeornis, Gallirallus, and Hypotaenidia, and thus classified it into its own genus, Aptenorallus.
 This was accepted by the International Ornithological Congress in 2022.